Prince George Amateur Radio Club

 Prince George, B.C.

-MEETINGS: SECOND WEDNESDAY OF EACH MONTH
+MEETINGS: THIRD WEDNESDAY OF EACH MONTH

 The Prince George Amateur Radio Club is a not for profit regional society that is affiliated with Radio Amateurs of Canada.
 Our radio repeater assets are spread across an area that encompasses about a three hour driving radius from Prince George.
 The many small communities in this area don't have local clubs so we serve their needs.